intel/mlir-extensions/docs/rfcs/XeGPU.md

 **Background and Motivation**

-On Xe2 GPUs, SLM remains accessible for direct use by programmers.
+On Xe GPUs, SLM remains accessible for direct use by programmers.
 However, in tile-based programming — particularly when applying layout transformations such as transpose, re-layout — SLM is more commonly used as a backing store to facilitate structured tile movement across subgroups and lanes.

 Prior to the introduction of mem_desc, SLM usage was modeled using the nd_tdesc type, which was originally designed for global memory access.
 As such, it lacked layout-specific attributes like blocking and stride metadata, which are essential for modeling tiled or transposed views in SLM.
 Developers were responsible for manually computing physical addresses — a process that became particularly complex when applying transformations such as transpose or blocking as required by chunked load or 1D block load.